WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ### Accessing Message Fields

-Message fields may be accessed through the message header or body segments, but the `WfMessage` class also provides an interface to get or set a field directly.
+Message fields may be accessed through the message header or body segments, which provide getters and setter.
+The `WfMessage` class also provides an interface to get or set a field directly.
 Thus, the following ways both work to get a value from a header field:

 * `WfMessage.get(String fieldname)`: returns the value of the specified message field
 * `WfMessage.header.get(String fieldname)`: returns the value of the specified message body field